 |Approximate span of time during which various hominin groups appear in the fossil record.
 The specimens found in Dmanisi suggest that Homo habilis and Homo erectus are actually members of the same species (to be called Homo erectus).|

 Not until some 200,000 years ago do clearly modern humans, Homo sapiens, appear in the fossil record.
 Where did they come from?
 Two quite different scenarios have been proposed.

-1. One ("multiregional evolution") claims that modern humans slowly evolved from descendants of H. erectus such as the Neanderthals.
+1. One ("multiregional evolution") claims that modern humans slowly evolved from descendants of H. erectus.
 This would have occurred simultaneously in the various parts of the world settled by them.
 According to this view, the modern groups of humans arose independently in isolated populations of H. erectus descendants by convergent evolution, aided perhaps by gene flow (contemporary humans contain some genes found in Neanderthal DNA).

 2. The second scenario ("Out of Africa") is that modern humans arose (like all the other hominins) in Africa and, beginning about 120,000 years ago, spread around the world replacing the preexisting populations of H. erectus descendants.

 Computer analysis of the molecules (proteins or DNA) of contemporary species can be used to generate a genealogical or phylogenetic tree linking them.
 [Link to discussion]

 To do a similar analysis for humans requires finding a molecule that has mutated more rapidly than molecules like cytochrome c or the rRNAs that have helped reveal more ancient relationships.